THE OFFICIAL SITE OF

 The closest intersection to the school is 2nd St and Locust Street

-1. Athletic Trainer will have portable AED with them.
-One AED is located in the nurse’s office (beside the main office) and one is located outside the cafeteria doors.
+• Location of AEDs: One AED is located in the nurse’s office (beside the main office) and one is located outside the cafeteria doors.

 DOCUMENTATION OF EVENT

-Leader’s Name_________________________
+Leader’s Name_________________________ DATE/TIME:

 Asst.
-Leader’s Name_____________________
+Leader’s Name_____________________ Location:

 Person to meet EMS_____________________